-Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh – and showed future of warfare
+Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

 “There were massive losses,” De Waal said.
 “Possibly around a third of Armenian tanks have been destroyed.
 That’s obviously been a critical factor in taking all those territories.”

-Unable to match Azerbaijan’s drone power Armenian forces, demoralized and wracked by covd-19 suffered a series of military calamities.
+Unable to match Azerbaijan’s drone power, Armenian forces, demoralized and wracked by covid-19, suffered a series of military calamities.

 'Very hard to hide'